freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 Function Key Settings
 ---------------------

-As mentioned, the :kbd:`Command + F5` key may require the addition of the :kbd:`fn` key depending on your settings.
+As mentioned, the :kbd:`Command+F5` key may require the addition of the :kbd:`fn` key depending on your settings.
 If you frequently use function keys, consider configuring them to not require pressing the :kbd:`fn` key.

 Here are the steps for setting up in macOS Ventura: